Hello, Rejection

 But first we needed a product, funding, a team, and customers.

 To gauge interest, we reached out to contacts in the multifamily industry.
-Many of them were clients of our early companies.
+Many of them were clients of our earlier companies.
 Some we knew to be early adopters, always eager to experiment with more efficient ways to optimize their businesses.
-Some we knew to be thought leaders with a solid understanding of the industry’s needs and directions.
+Some we knew to be thought-leaders with a solid understanding of the industry’s needs and directions.
 Others represented huge potential clients who built their own in-house technology but sometimes opted for third party vendors.
 This is where past industry experience really helped.
 I don’t believe they’d have taken our meetings if we hadn’t previously provided value for their businesses.

-All of them would give us valuable insights into the viability of our solution.
+All of them would provide insights into the viability of our solution.
 Realistic feedback from potential clients is incredibly valuable in the early stages of your product development lifecycle.
 Customers won’t give you all the answers, but they will help you identify a trajectory that accelerates your product market fit.
 Of course, when the idea is so new they don’t yet know they need it, you may not get the answers you hoped.

 For example, in this situation, everyone told us, quite clearly: No.